 Offer To Furniture World Readers:

-Some powerful analysis tools have been presented in this article, but you can, create a more automatic Contribution Margin Financial Statement directly from your data.
-Just send an email to email@example.com and you will receive a free break even calculator.
+Some powerful analysis tools have been presented in this article, but you can create a more automatic Contribution Margin Financial Statement directly from your data.
+Contact David at email@example.com to arrange a discussion about figuring your break even.

 David McMahon is a management consultant for PROFITconsulting, a division of PROFITsystems, Inc. For a complimentary discussion and demonstration of how you can become a better retailer and e-tailer, contact David at firstname.lastname@example.org.